Meet The Animals

 We are very lucky to be able to look after many species of animals here at Farmer Parr’s.
-As well as traditional farm animals & British rare breeds, we also have a few more exotic creatures too!
+As well as traditional farm animals & British rare breeds.
 Ewe will be able to visit them all during ewer trip – MOO-vellous!

 Ewe can see just a FEW of our animals below……

-The Alpaca is a domesticated mammal from South America, closely related to the Llama, prized for it’s fabulous coat.
-Our Alpacas live along side our Llama happily.
+The Alpaca is a mammal from South America, closely related to the Llama, and prized for it’s FABULOUS coat.
+Our Alpacas live along side our Llamas and Sheep.
 We have a lovely family of alpacas and occasionally have a birth too!

 We have 2 miniature donkeys, Annie and Bobby.
 They are very close and are impossible to separate.
 They don’t go un-noticed due to their vocal nature and regular braying.
 Typical of donkeys they are strong, friendly and well-behaved.
 They have also been known to help out with the live nativity at Christmas time and live next to Santa’s Grotto during December.
 A firm favourite with many visitors!

 We have a selection of different ducks at the farm.
-They are all good friends, as well as being good time keepers, like the chickens, they never miss their 4.45pm feed.
-They then roost, along with the chickens, to keep safe and warm for the night.
 They are not overly keen on water and most prefer to stay dry.
 We also have wild ducks living very happily on our large ponds.
 We like to hatch a few ducklings in springtime – so waddle on over!

-We have 2 geese at Farmer Parrs – Gorgeous and Boo.
-Gorgeous is the brown one and Boo is the white one.
+You will find our Geese on one of the ponds here at Farmer Parrs.
 They like to wander free and are very tame.
 They do however like to nibble on coats and boots.
-If ewe see them wandering about be sure not to chase them.
+If ewe see them wandering about be sure not to chase them!
 They love to help the wild ducks raise their ducklings every year and are very protective of the little ones – it’s very cute.

 The horses on the farm all get on well together.
 In our large animal barn we keep our Falabella (miniature horses) and our Shetland pony ‘Thomas’.
 The bigger horses live in Stable Row.
 Their diet has to be monitored carefully – so please don’t feed them.
-Gypsy and Bramble are our 2 riding ponies – we do pony rides every day in the spring / summer / autumn – weather permitting. it’s great fun – so gallop on over!
+We offer Pony Grooming and Pony Rides as part of our fantastic animal activity timetable.
+ITS GREAT FUN – SO GALLOP ON OVER!

-The female (peahen) Indian Peafowl has a mixture of dull green, brown, and grey in her plumage.
+Our female Indian Peafowl has a mixture of dull green, brown, and grey in her plumage.
 She lacks the long upper tail coverts of the male but has a crest.
 The female can also display her plumage to ward off female competition or danger to her young.